 In order to commence a claim under the Act, there must be a written payment claim made against a party to a construction contract (either written or oral) in relation to construction work or the supply of related goods and services for construction work in WA.

 Time frames under the Act are all important.
 Subject to the provisions of the contract, applicants have different time frames to serve the adjudication application based on whether a respondent serves or fails to serve a written response to the payment claim (the Act calls this a Notice of Dispute) within defined times.
 Failure by the applicant to follow the strict requirements of the Act may cause an adjudication application to fail.

-The advice and flowcharts we publish on this website clearly describe how parties should proceed in preparing and responding to payment claims, what steps should be taken based on the actions of the other party and other steps required by the Act.
-In addition, our highly trained staff are available to awaer questions about how the Act works and what parties need to do to comply with it.
-We provide this advice for free and without obligation.
+The information and flowcharts we publish on this website clearly describe how parties should proceed in preparing and responding to payment claims, what steps should be taken based on the actions of the other party and other steps required by the Act.
+In addition, our highly trained staff are available to aware questions about how the Act works and what parties need to do to comply with it.
+We provide this information for free and without obligation.
 If parties proceed to adjudication, the adjudicator pays us a service fee from his/her fees to cover our costs.
 Neither party is asked to pay the adjudicator's fee until after the determination is provided to Adjudicate Today.

 If you are not familiar with our website, we suggest you read “Navigating this website” below.
 Otherwise let’s get started.

 There are two simple ways to navigate this WA based website:

 1. Click here to go to our interactive flowchart.
 Clicking once in any flowchart box provides brief details.
 Clicking on ‘Read More’ in the new pop-up box provides detailed information about the step;